pau-7/Portfolio/README.md

 # Portfolio
-Este proyecto es un portafolio personal creado con HTML y CSS.
-Utilicé Flexbox y Grid para crear un diseño responsive y adaptable a diferentes dispositivos.
-En mi portafolio, así como mi información de contacto para que puedan contactarme.
+This project is a personal portfolio created with HTML and CSS.
+I used Flexbox and Grid to create a responsive and adaptable design for different devices.
+My portfolio contains contact information.